senrajah/couponproject/README.md

  4.Drivers with no kids as passenger and are not widowed have a high acceptance rate.

- 5. Drivers below 30 and go to the bar have a high acceptance rate.
+ 5.Drivers below 30 and go to the bar have a high acceptance rate.

 Coffee House Coupons:
 =====================